dart-lang/site-www/src/_tutorials/server/cmdline.md

 `stdout` provides more functionality than the `print()` function.
 For example, you can display the contents of a stream with `stdout`.
-However, you must use `print()` instead of `stdout` for programs that will run on the web.
+However, you must use `print()` instead of `stdout` for programs that run on the web.

 ### stderr